A Lantern for Jack, the Hallow!

 Who’s who?
 Pumpkin and squash?
 Or two winter squashes?
 And could they have fun together?

-In the 6th chapter, I show how Jack-o’s clan made marketing impossible and the use of „Squash“ and „Pumpkin“ confusing
+In the 6th chapter, I show how Jack O’Lantern’s clan made marketing impossible and the use of „Squash“ and „Pumpkin“ confusing

 After immigration of lots of your clan’s families to the North in the 19th century, merchants and seedsmen had a hard time sorting them all correctly into the usual categories „squash“ and „pumpkin“.